roloje777/mg-bits-and-bytes-blog/_posts/2022-06-21-kelly-girls.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 #author: ""
 # multiple category is not supported
-category: auto generated
+category: Human activities
 # multiple tag entries are possible
-tags: [kelly girls, recruitment]
+tags: [Industry, Human Resources, recruitment]

 # thumbnail image for post
 img: "https://www.buffalo.edu/content/dam/www/news/imported/hires/KellyGirls.jpg"